Mobile2b logo Apps Pricing

 Using the 5 whys encourages teamwork and critical thinking.
 It's a practical way to solve problems that don't need fancy tools or complex analysis.
 By making this technique a regular part of our problem-solving toolkit, we can create a culture of continuous improvement and make our projects run more smoothly.

-5 Whys FAQ
+5 Whys (Five Whys) FAQ

 What is the purpose of the 5 whys technique in root cause analysis?